mouryasivita-2007/Quiz-Application-java-codsoftIntersnhip/README.md

 - Displays the correct answer for incorrect responses.
 - 10-second time limit for each question.
 - Per-question time calculation.
-- Multithreading using `ExecutorService`.
+- Multithreading using ExecutorService.
-- Time-controlled input using `Future`.
+- Time-controlled input using Future.
 - Exception handling for timeout and thread-related errors.
 - Calculates score, percentage, correct, wrong, and unanswered questions.
 - Displays total quiz completion time.